rangeoshun/redda/README.md

 As seen, Redda registered the event listener for you, and will pass the event object.
 You can access everithing in that specific clojure, which will enable you to manipulate state.

+#### Second render

+First Redda will use `innerHTML` of the node to inject the stringified HTML created by the JSONML you passed.
+On the second render though, it will try to reuse the existing DOM structure.
+While it could be still optimized further, this will allow a as seemless of an update as possible.

+On the second render event handlers wont't be registered and assigned in an attribute, but will be assigned through the element's property, like `node.onclick = () => null` for example.

 ## Examples

 To see an example please clone repo and browse the examples folder.